 Complete a Free Case Evaluation form now

 Need help after an accident?
-Consult Our Auto Accident Attorneys
+Consult Our Auto Accident Lawyers

-If you have any questions about auto liability or car accident claims in Ontario, feel free to call our attorneys at the Preszler Law Firm in Ontario.
+If you have any questions about auto liability or car accident claims in Ontario, feel free to call our lawyers at the Preszler Injury Lawyers in Ontario.
 Contact us anytime for a free, no-obligation consultation: 1-800-JUSTICE®.